flinguenheld/gym/readme.md

 `gym -h` for the full command list.

-Or clone this repo and build it with cargo (don't forget to copy vocabulary.txt):
+Or clone this repo and build it with cargo:

 `cargo run --release`